Mitchell Johnson: 2013–14 Ashes series

 After a year away from international cricket, including being dropped for the Ashes tour of England, Johnson returned to the Australia team for the return Ashes series in Australia.
 In the first innings of the first Test, after Australia ended with 295 all out (Johnson himself contributing 64), England were put under pressure by Johnson's intimidatingly quick and thunderously aggressive bowling style.
 After claiming the wicket of Jonathan Trott just before lunch on the second day, he then dismissed Michael Carberry, Joe Root and Graeme Swann in successive overs, engineering a dramatic English collapse from 2/82 to 136 all out.
 He backed up his 4–61 in the first innings with 5–42 in the second to seal a crushing victory.

 In the second Test match at Adelaide Oval, Australia batted first and scored 570 runs in the first two days on a pitch that was very good for batting.
 England started their first innings at the end of day two, and Johnson dismissed captain Alastair Cook early.
 On day three, Johnson bowled a spell after lunch that saw him take 5 wickets for just 12 runs.
 Johnson dismissed the settled batsman Ben Stokes, then the incoming batsman Matt Prior three deliveries later.
 English bowler Stuart Broad came in to bat next, and he spent time asking for something on the sight screen to be fixed before facing a ball.
 Johnson bowled Broad the next ball, putting him on a hat trick.
-Four overs later, Johnson dismissed Graeme Swan, which brought James Anderson in to bat.
+Four overs later, Johnson dismissed Graeme Swann, which brought James Anderson in to bat.
 Johnson bowled Anderson first ball, putting him a hat trick for the second time, and gave Anderson a long stare-down as Anderson departed.
 Johnson took England's final wicket later in the day, and finished the innings with bowling figures of 7 wickets for 40 runs.
 Australia won the match, and Johnson finished with 17 wickets from the first two matches.

 Johnson continued his exceptional form throughout the series, finding the consistency he had previously lacked, and took 37 wickets in the five-match series, which Australia won 5–0.
-He was named man of the series, having been man of the match in 3 of the 5 matches (the 1st, 2nd and 4th Tests).
+He was named man of the series, having been man of the match in three of the five matches (the first, second and fourth Tests).
 At the end of the series in January 2014, Johnson also won the Allan Border Medal (awarded to the best-performing male Australian cricketer of the year) for the first and only time in his career.